shimlab/BLAZE/README.md

 # Version 2.x Update vs. Version 1.x
 * Significant runtime improvement
-* Add more information into the putative barcode table:
+* Add more information to the putative barcode table:
     * putative UMI
     * UMI end position (used for later trimming the adaptor-UMI sequence from each read)
     * Flanking bases before barcode and after UMI (for correction of insertion and deletion within the putative barcode and UMIs)